kazewong/lecture-notes/DeepLearning/Transformer/transformer.typ

 There are multiple ways to tokenize a sentence, including character-level tokenization, word-level tokenization, and subword-level tokenization. // Add citation.
 The tokenizer is basically a bag of words that each element in that bag has an id, whenever one see the corresponding pattern, then one can replace the pattern with that id.
 One of the most commonly used tokenizers these days is the subword-level tokenizer, which means we can have token like "th" and "e".
 So let say my tokenizer has two elements, "th" as 0 and "e" as 1, then the representation of "the" with my tokenizer will be [0, 1].
 Now this is a horrible tokenizer since we cannot represent special characters such as the start or the end of a sentence, empty space, or any Chinese character.
 To construct a useful tokenizer in practice, there are specific procedures to recursively build the vocabulary such that they can cover most of the basis.
-The detail of specific tokenization scheme is beyond the scope of this lecture, for interested students, these could be useful material for understanding how tokenizers work.
+The detail of specific tokenization scheme is beyond the scope of this lecture, for interested students, these could be useful material for understanding how tokenizers work @Philip1994 @Sennrich2015NeuralMT.

 If we live in a quality civilization which every word has exactly one meaning and one meaning only, then we could just stop at the tokenization level.
 Unfortunately this is not ture for any languages (at least the ones that I know of).
 The meaning of a word depends on the context, so representing a token with a single number is limiting how much we are allowed to process the token.
 Say my tokenizer has a vocabulary size of 100, and I want to multiply their value by 2, you can see quickly why this is a problem, since some tokens now will be indistinguishable from other token after the multiplication.
 If "success" is mapped to 1 and "failure" is mapped to 2, multiplying by 2 is not a very nice process.
 In other word, the representation space our tokens live in is too dense, which means tokens will run into each other and collide with each other often.
 In a physicist word, the two tokens become "degenerate" after the mapping.